HazeyWaze/OptimiProject-Client-Code/README.md

 Navigate to `http://localhost:4200/`

-If there are issues running the server try deleting node_modules and packacke-lock.json and run npm install
+Due to changing angular versions in the middle of developement I have notice an issue running this project If there are issues running the server try deleting node_modules and packacke-lock.json and run npm install or just run npm install --force
+Sorry about this inconveience